 Why is this important?
-“Research shows that kids who move more aren’t just healthier, they also tend to do better academically, behave better in class and miss fewer days of school.”2
+“Research shows that kids who move more aren’t just healthier, they also tend to do better academically, behave better in class and miss fewer days of school.”1

-Solution: Help enable walking and bicycling safety and skills education in ACPS’ elementary school PE curriculum, as a component of a Comprehensive Physical Activity Program 3.
+Solution: Help expand walking and bicycling education in ACPS’ elementary school PE curriculum, as a component of a Comprehensive Physical Activity Program.

 Please join us.
-We invite you to join us in helping ACPS extend walking and biking safety education to students in additional schools.
-Please consider sending a check today to the Walking and Biking Fund of ACT for Alexandria, 201 King Street, Suite 200, Alexandria, VA 22314, Attn: John Porter (preferred) or donating via this link:
+We invite you to join us in helping ACPS expand walking and biking safety education.
+Please consider sending a check today to Alexandria BPAC, 622 Fort Williams Pkwy, Alexandria, VA 22304 (preferred method) or donating online: